facebookresearch/Mixture-of-Transformers/README.md

 ---

-Excited to try it out?
+💬 Excited to try it out?
 With MoT, you’re not just building models—you’re pushing the boundaries of multi-modal AI! 🚀

 ## Citation

-If you use this codebase, or otherwise find our work valuable, please cite Mixture-of-Transformers (MoT):
+If you use this codebase, or otherwise find our work valuable, please cite:
 ```
 @article{mixture-of-transformers2024,
   title={Mixture-of-Transformers: A Sparse and Scalable Architecture for Multi-Modal Foundation Models},